knox-networks/knox-did-specification/README.md

 For detailed information on the DID Document, you can refer to the W3C's DID Specification document.
 ## CRUD Operation
 ### Create/Register
-The Knox DID libraries enables the creation of Decentralized Identifiers (DIDs).
-The generated DID and associated DID Document are stored within the Knox application which allows for the verification of the integrity of the DID Document during data access or updates.
+The `did:knox` method supports the creation of Decentralized Identifiers (DIDs).
+The generated DID and associated DID Document are stored within the Knox application service via `create` API which allows for future cryptographic interaction with the DID subject.

 ### Read
-The Knox DID method supports two functionalities: resolver and dereferencer.
+The `did:knox` method supports two functionalities: resolver and dereferencer.
-- `resolve`: The resolver's resolve function permits holders to access their DID Documents held in the private data registry via their Knox DID.
+- `resolve`: The resolver's resolve function permits holders to access their DID Documents held in the verifiable data registry via their Knox DID.
 This function embodies the read operation on the decentralized identity infrastructure, aligning with the guidelines set forth in the W3C DID Specification.
 This ensures secure and standardized access to individual DID Documents, further cementing the decentralized nature of identity management facilitated by the Knox DID method.
 - `derefererence`: The dereference functionality provided by Knox allows for retrieval of specific property values from the Knox DID Document through a DID URL.
 For instance, a specific value such as the service endpoint from the service attribute within a holder's DID Document can be obtained.
 ### Dereference Example
 ```json